List of humorous units of measurement: Scaramucci

 A Scaramucci (or Mooch) is 11 (sometimes 10) days and is named after the length of White House Communications Director Anthony Scaramucci's tenure under President Trump.

 Shake

 In nuclear physics, a shake is 10 nanoseconds, the approximate time for a generation within a nuclear chain reaction.
 The term comes from the expression "two shakes of a lamb's tail", meaning quickly.

 Tatum

-A tatum is the "lowest regular pulse train that a listener intuitively infers from the timing of perceived musical events."
+A tatum is the "lowest regular pulse train that a listener intuitively infers from the timing of perceived musical events".
 It is named after the jazz pianist Art Tatum, who was notable for his high-speed playing.

 Radioactivity

+Banana equivalent dose

 Banana equivalent dose, the amount of radiation exposure gained from eating an average banana.
 A single BED is considered to be negligibly small, posing no health risk.

 Non-conventional

 These units describe dimensions which are not and cannot be covered by the International System of Units.

 Blatt (odor)

 In Steven Levy's book Hackers: Heroes of the Computer Revolution, Levy mentions how Richard Greenblatt prioritized his work over bathing, leading to a strong stench.
-Therefore, Greenblatt's coworkers conceived of the blatt as a joke, though the milliblatt was used as the blatt was so powerful it was "just about inconceivable".
+Therefore, Greenblatt's coworkers conceived of the blatt as a joke, though the milliblatt was used more, as the blatt was so powerful it was "just about inconceivable".